 A person wouldn’t perform surgery without going to medical school, so why would a person perform on film or on stage without going to acting school?
 Studying the craft of acting is the best way to establish a foundation.
 Acting schools teach techniques and provide resources in a structured curriculum that helps beginners learn the acting ropes.
 Most accomplished actors have at least some formal training from an acting school.

-If you aren’t able to enroll full-time in an acting school, consider attending acting workshops and classes that are offered locally.
+If you can’t enroll full-time in an acting school, consider attending acting workshops and classes that are offered locally.
 You will have the chance to learn about acting and the entertainment industry while networking with other artists.

 If training is practice, then auditioning is the actor’s game.
 After you have a solid base of skills and a monologue or two memorized, it is time to begin seeking out acting roles.
 Student films and community theatre are excellent places for beginning actors to audition.
 Another advantage of attending an acting school is that they offer auditioning opportunities for their students in films and plays.

-Auditioning for roles is a skill in itself, and the best way to develop your auditioning skills is by auditioning.
+Auditioning for roles is a skill, and the best way to develop your auditioning skills is by auditioning.
 As you progress up the audition ladder, auditions will become more demanding and experience in the audition room will serve you well.